These will help clarify what you’re carrying out in the best terms and safest way. To see value for money and a fixed roof at the end of the day.

 Contractors generally need to tick these boxes nowadays, particularly with higher-risk activities like roofers working at height.

 A good roofer will know this and provide the correct documentation, ensuring it fits the job's reality, not just a standard template.

 In terms of what’s needed, there are three main types.

 Firstly, insurance cover, including public liability for the total amount and in the correct name.

-Secondly, accreditation with a professional roofing scheme like Confederation of Roofing Contractors and The Institute of Roofing has already gone through pre-selection safety criteria with the accreditation body.
-There can also be general contractor ones like Safe Contractor and CHAS.
+Secondly, accreditation with a professional roofing scheme like the Confederation of Roofing Contractors and The Institute of Roofing has already gone through pre-selection safety criteria with the accreditation body.
+There can also be general contractors, like Safe Contractor and CHAS.